 There’s something about the Mothman that makes it eminently fascinating.
-Whether its the creature’s humanoid appearance, the mystery behind its sightings in the nostalgic 60s or the fact that a paranormal writer took some rather impressive leaps of logic when penning a book that was eventually adapted in the highly evocative 2002 movie The Mothman Prophecies.
+Whether its the creature’s humanoid appearance, the mystery behind its sightings in the nostalgic 60s, or the fact that a paranormal writer took some rather impressive leaps of logic when penning a book that was eventually adapted into the highly evocative 2002 movie The Mothman Prophecies.
 However it came to be, the story is a hard one to forget.

-The narrative starts slowly by building up the character backgrounds, with a 3-pronged perspective allowing you to learn about the lives of these normal characters and their inner most thoughts, exposing their personalities and their ticks.
+The narrative starts slowly by building up the character backgrounds, with a 3-pronged perspective allowing you to learn about the lives of these normal characters and their innermost thoughts, exposing their personalities and their ticks.

-I normally love this style of storytelling as the smallest details always paint the best picture of the intended world, but in this case, as the story’s running time is limited, the often blurted out comments between characters with previously established relationships overshoot their mark, with the subtext not able to fill the gaps, like you’ve started a movie 30 minutes in and aren’t able to put a finger on what’s going on.
+I normally love this style of storytelling as the smallest details always paint the best picture of the intended world, but in this case, as the story’s running time is limited, the often blurted-out comments between characters with previously established relationships overshoot their mark, with the subtext not able to fill the gaps, like you’ve started a movie 30 minutes in and aren’t able to put a finger on what’s going on.

-This is an occupational hazard of a short story, of course, but one way Mothmen 1966 tries to convey these existing relationships by making them strained, but in doing so, makes it hard to actually care for any of the characters as they go through their trials and tribulations.
+This is an occupational hazard of a short story, of course, but one-way Mothmen 1966 tries to convey these existing relationships is by making them strained, but in doing so, makes it hard to actually care for any of the characters as they go through their trials and tribulations.
 Personally, I’ve never been a fan of media where you can’t empathize or see yourself in the characters, with the lack of redeeming features diminishing my enjoyment, regardless of how good the production is.